averykhoo/recipes/in-progress/pesto.md

 2. add basil leaves - about 1/3 of the leaves will fit
 3. blend in the leaves
 4. add basil leaves and blend repeatedly until all the leaves are in
-5. add the garlic, pine nuts, and cheese
+5. add the salt, garlic, pine nuts, and cheese
 6. blend to combine, and keep blending to form a pasty consistency
 7. store in an airtight container for up to a couple months
 8. smooth the top surface of the pesto flat with a spatula, and cover with olive oil to prevent oxidation